Wednesday, January 27, 2016

 TUESDAY: I ended up assigning too much work on this day, as I didn't anticipate that we'd spend four full hours at the rock climbing place just a day after our all-day ski trip... but we did!
 I did require the kids to do their math and cursive and start their history, but we're finishing that history project this morning, and we'll start working on the documentary today.

 Instead of their cursive workbooks, this week the kids will be copying a William Bradford quote every day--the bottom one here.
 Not only do I hope that this will cause them to naturally remember the quote, but it's also a good test of how much cursive they're retaining.
-Will already pitched a fit when it became clear to me that she didn't remember how to make a cursive capital B, but after much explanation that the ability to make a cursive capital B is required before she can go on to more pleasant things in life, she complied... eventually.
+The big kid already pitched a fit when it became clear to me that she didn't remember how to make a cursive capital B, but after much explanation that the ability to make a cursive capital B is required before she can go on to more pleasant things in life, she complied... eventually.
 And now she's sitting on the floor happily eating deli chicken and brie and reading, so the task didn't crush her spirit, after all.

 We're also STILL working on memorizing "No Man is an Island" this week.
 The problem is that the children don't really like the poem, sigh.
 The curriculum does warn that it has a weak rhyme scheme, but I hadn't expected them to be so put off by that, and I, personally, find the last two lines of the poem powerful.
 We're mostly there, though, so I'm making them muscle on through, but I'll look harder at the next poem that I think about assigning them to memorize.